gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      the maximum DTLS record size the maximum supported packet size might be even lower.
 However, this value needs to be compared to the supported MTU of IP, and are thus in reality often not an actual limitation.
-Only for some special deployments or over loop back may this limitation be visible.
+Only for some special deployments or over loopback may this limitation be visible.

    There are several significant differences in regard to implementation between the two realizations.

-   * DTLS in SCTP do requires the CRYPTO chunk to be implemented in the SCTP stack implementation, and not as an adaptation layer above it as DTLS/SCTP.
+   * DTLS in SCTP do requires the CRYPTO chunk to be implemented in the SCTP stack implementation, and not as an adaptation layer above the SCTP stack which DTLS/SCTP instead requires.
 This has some extra challenges for operating system level implementations.
 However, as some updates anyway will be required to support the corrected SCTP-AUTH the implementation burden is likely similar in this regard.

    * DTLS in SCTP can use a DTLS implementation that does not rely on features from outside of the core protocol, where DTLS/SCTP